-I serve as an interdisciplinary artist, filmmaker, creative producer, educator and coach, and also show up as a partner and parent, among many other cherished roles I play in the world.
+Justine is an interdisciplinary artist, filmmaker, creative producer, educator and coach, as well as a partner and parent.

-I believe in the innate creativity and creative resilience of individuals, and in the power of collaboration, to imagine and bring about a more playful, empathetic, just and liberated world.
-This commitment to personal/social imagination & transformation has led me to work with and learn from artists, activists and social/creative entrepreneurs throughout Europe, Africa, South America and in all the five boroughs of NYC.
+Justine believes in the innate creativity and creative resilience of individuals, and in the power of collaboration, to imagine and bring about a more playful, empathetic, just and liberated world.
+This commitment to personal & social imagination, and its potential for transformation, has led her to work with and learn from artists, activists and social/creative entrepreneurs throughout Europe, Africa, South America and in all the five boroughs of NYC.

-I live in Brooklyn with my partner and son.
-I am currently writing a book entitled, “The Art of Play”, exploring possibilities for play as a creative and collaborative tool, and as a means towards personal and collective liberation.
+Justine lives between Brooklyn and Paris with her partner and toddler.
+She is currently working on a book entitled, “The Art of Play”, exploring play as a creative and collaborative tool, and as a means towards personal and collective liberation.